bxparks/bigquery-schema-generator/README.md

 #### Input Format (`--input_format`)

 Specifies the format of the input file, either `json` (default) or `csv`.

+If `csv` file is specified, the `--keep_nulls` flag is automatically activated.
+This is required because CSV columns are defined positionally, so the schema file must contain all the columns specified by the CSV file, in the same order, even if the column contains an empty value for every record.

 #### Keep Nulls (`--keep_nulls`)